Podcast Events – How to put on a live podcast event

 What better way to create and nurture a loyal fanbase than a live show?
 Turn your engaged listeners into promoters by making an interactive, informative and exciting event – just for them.

-A live show gives your listeners the chance to actually see you perform and even influence a show that they love.
+Hosting a podcast gives your listeners the chance to actually see you perform and even influence a show that they love.

 As a performer, a live event will give you the unique opportunity to create a bond with your already captivated listeners.
 You’ll also enjoy the instant feedback – the laughs, the gasps, that sense of connection.
 They’re coming to your show to feel part of a conversation that you’ve been having with them every time you release a podcast episode.